Like this fairy.

 Last year, Cannabis Dispensaries in states where Recreational pot is legal saw a 42 percent increase in sales on and around St. Patrick’s Day, compared to the 18 percent surge that they usually see on Fridays, according to a report, which compiled data from more than 250,000 cannabis consumers and more than 5,000 survey respondents.

 This is totally in line with a trend we are seeing right here in state with Medical Cannabis Card holders: New Mexicans are using marijuana on major “party” days in place of alcohol.
-In fact, more than 82 percent of people surveyed here recently, said that marijuana led them to reduce their alcohol intake, and 11 percent even said they’ve quit drinking entirely in favor of weed.
+In fact, more than 82 percent of people surveyed here recently, said that marijuana led them to reduce their alcohol intake, and 11 percent even said they’ve quit drinking entirely in favor of weed, so this coming St. Paddies day instead of getting blackout drunk, why don’t you look at getting this fruity pebbles strain.

 Considering recreational marijuana is only currently legal in Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Washington, and Washington, DC, the Recreational User survey’s scope is limited, but in general cannabis use is slowly becoming more mainstream.